gitextensions/GitExtensionsDoc/source/branches.rst

 .. image:: /images/new_branch.png

-I will create a new branch called ``Refactor``.
+I will create a new branch called ``feature/refactor``.
 In this branch I can do whatever I want without affecting others.
 The default in Git Extensions is to check out a new branch after it is created.
 If you want to create a new branch but remain on your current branch, uncheck the ``Checkout after create`` checkbox in the ``Create branch`` dialog.

 .. image:: /images/create_branch_dialog.png

-When the branch is created you will see the new branch ``Refactor`` in the commit log.
+When the branch is created you will see the new branch ``feature/refactor`` in the commit log.
 If you chose to checkout this branch the next commit will be committed to the new branch.

 .. image:: /images/refactor_branch.png